keymanapp/keyboards/experimental/gff/gff_sbs/README.md

 Caveats
 -------
 This is an *exerimental* keyboard that will not be compatible with a future standard for the Sheek Bakrii Saphaloo script.
-The font that the keyboard relies on, the  _Athinkra Sheek Bakri Saphaloo_  font, uses a temporary encoding space that would change under a final standard for the script.
+The font that the keyboard relies on, the  _Athinkra: Sheek Bakri Saphaloo_  font, uses a temporary encoding space that would change under a final standard for the script.
 The implication is that documents composed with this typeface will be incompatible with the anticipated international standard and will either need to be recomposed on converted into the standard encoding.